Jane Lynch: Personal life

 Lynch married Lara Embry on May 31, 2010, in Sunderland, Massachusetts.
-In June 2013, Lynch announced that they were divorcing.
-Their divorce was finalized in January 2014.
+They divorced in January 2014.

-In November 2021, Lynch married longtime partner Jennifer Cheyne in Santa Barbara, California.
+In November 2021, Lynch married partner Jennifer Cheyne in Santa Barbara, California.

 Lynch is deaf in her right ear.
-She speculated to Craig Ferguson on a July 19, 2013 broadcast of The Late Late Show that the deafness was most likely caused by having had a high fever as an infant.

 Acting credits and accolades

 For playing Sue Sylvester in Glee, she won a Primetime Emmy Award, Golden Globe Award, Screen Actors Guild Award, TCA Award, Satellite Award, and People's Choice Award.
 Lynch has received five Primetime Emmy Awards from twelve nominations, two Screen Actors Guild Awards from six nominations, and a Golden Globe Award from two nominations.
 In 2013, she was honored with a star on the Hollywood Walk of Fame.